Tamminhdiep97/image_kafka/README.md

 	2. Decode into string type
 	3.	json.dumps

 Send message via Confluent Kafka.
-Consumer will do decode process by reversing the encoding process.
+Consumer will do decoding process by reversing the encoding process.

 ### Docker file